gabrielpascua/gabrielpascua.com/_posts/2016-03-02-modern-web-development.markdown

         }
         </pre>
 * **Controllers**
     - Delicate part of the design.
-Just because you’re application is ASP.NET MVC doesn’t mean you’re getting a great layered architecture
+Just because you’re application is ASP.NET MVC doesn't mean you’re getting a great layered architecture
     - In a cloud-based architecture, making a controller dependent on state reduces the scalability of an application
     - An ideal way to build controller classes is to put all the orchestration logic into distinct application layer classes keeping your controllers as thin as possible.
 By doing so you transfer testing to the application layer class, making testing for controllers optional.
     - Use `[NonAction]` attribute to hide a `public` controller action.
 A possible use case for this is when your route must be case sensitive